An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

+For any vectors $X,Y\in \xi$, we can associate a natural metric called Levi-metric~\cite[Section~2]{CHMY2}.
+The metric $g_\Theta:=h \oplus \Theta^2$ is the adapted metric def\/ined on the tangent bundle $TH_1$.

-Heisenberg group $H_1$ can be regarded as a pseudo-hermitian manifold by considering $H_1$ with the standard pseudo-hermitian structure $(J,\Theta)$.
-For more information about pseudo-hermitian structure, we refer the readers to \cite{CHMY1}\cite{Le1}\cite{Le2}\cite{We}.
-Recall that a pseudo-hermitian transformation on $H_1$ is a diffeomorphism on $H_1$ preserving the pseudo-hermitian structure $(J,\Theta)$.
-Denote $PSH(1)$ be the group of all pseudo-hermitian transformations on $H_1$, and we call the element in $PSH(1)$ a \textbf{symmetry}.
-A symmetry is the Heisenberg rigid motion in $H_1$, which will be characterized in Subsection \ref{pseutran}.
+The Heisenberg group $H_1$ can be regarded as a pseudo-hermitian manifold by con\-sidering $H_1$ associated with the standard pseudo-hermitian structure $(J,\Theta)$.
+Recall that a pseudo-hermitian transformation on $H_1$ is a dif\/feomorphism on $H_1$ preserving the pseudo-hermitian structure~$(J,\Theta)$.
+For more information about pseudo-hermitian structure, we refer the readers to \cite{CHMY1, Le1, Le2, We}.
+Denote by ${\rm PSH}(1)$ the group of pseudo-hermitian transformations on $H_1$, and call any element in ${\rm PSH}(1)$ a \textit{symmetry}.
+A symmetry in $H_1$ plays the same role as a rigid motion in $\mathbb{R}^n$ and will be characterized in Section~\ref{pseutran}.